Scene Components

 CHILDREN: Find all

-components in the hierarchy below this objectLIST: Provide an explicit list of
+GSBodycomponents in the hierarchy below this objectLIST: Provide an explicit list of

-objects in the inspector.
-When selected the inspector will provide a field to listGSBody
+GSBodyobjects in the inspector.
+When selected the inspector will provide a field to listGSBodyscene elementsSCENE: Scan the entire scene for

-Evolve Mode: The internal evolution used by the underlying GravityEngine
+Evolve Mode: The internal evolution used by the underlying GravityEngine.
+The key distinction is that immediate

-update cycle.
+mode runs the GE physics loop as part of the GSController update cycle.
 This means that all GE API calls can be used

 at any point in other scripts.
-The use a job mode means that the GSController
+The use a job mode means that the GSController update will schedule the physics job during

-and then ask for the job to complete in LateUpdate()
+Update() and then ask for the job to complete in LateUpdate().
+GravityEngine will not allow direct API interaction if

 a job is running in the background and instead interaction is done by requesting a callback on the completion of the

-physics job via GravityEngine.PhyLoopCompleteCallbackAdd()
+physics job via GravityEngine.PhyLoopCompleteCallbackAdd().

 (Note that I expect to develop a mode that runs the job from one Update() cycle to the next frame Update() in a later release).